SellerOps EUAutomation WorkflowsUpdated May 2026

 Lean Stack

-For small operations wanting basic workflow automation
+For sellers wanting basic workflow automation with minimal cost

-• Google Sheets (data sink)
+• +Google Sheets (data sink and reporting)

 Growth Stack